Here is a list of questions that we get all the time. Hopefully you find what you’re looking for! If not, shoot us an email!

 How did you get sponsors for your trip?

 This is a great question – and a pretty intense one at that!
 There was a lot of planning, a lot of writing, and a lot of learning.
-If you want to get the whole scoop, I have put together an eBook of how we did it.
-We wish we would have had this information when we started – it would have saved a lot of time and effort to have it spelled out for us.
-We would love to meet up for a “virtual lunch” to share what we have learned!
-Click here and download the secrets! (coming soon)
+If you want to get the whole scoop, I am currently putting together an online course of how we did it.
+We wish we would have had this information when we started – it would have saved a lot of time and effort to have it spelled out for us!
+Click here to sign up for the course!

 How did you build up your social media so quickly?

 Our cat.
 It is a well known fact that cats rule the underworld and own the internet.
 We use him for his beauty.

 In reality, Madison works the Instagram game hard.

 - Content is king – crank out the awesome photos and the people will come.

 - Be engaged with your followers – respond to every questions/comment.